MarioRuiz/string_pattern/README.md

 #### Custom characters

-Also it's possible to provided the characters we want.
+Also, it's possible to provide the characters we want.
 To do that we'll use the symbol_type [characters]

 If we want to add the character ] we have to write ]]